vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 “Praise to the *cakra* with ten \[tri\]angles,” O Pārvati\!

-The \[tri\]angles \[of this *cakra* are to be placed\] on the right eye, at the root of the nose and on the left eye, on the northeast and the northwest angles of the trunk, the knees, and the anus, then on the angles of the trunk named *nairṛ ti* and *vahni* . //58–59a//
+The \[tri\]angles \[of this *cakra* are to be placed\] on the right eye, at the root of the nose and on the left eye, on the northeast and the northwest angles of the trunk, the knees, and the anus, then on the angles of the trunk named *nairṛti* and *vahni* . //58–59a//

 *tadantaś caturdaśāracakrāya nama ity api* //54//